tensorflow/tensorrt/tftrt/examples/cpp/image-classification/README.md

 # TensorFlow-TensorRT (TF-TRT) C++ Image Recognition Demo

-This example shows how you can load a native TensorFlow model (saved as a frozen graph), convert it to a TF-TRT optimizaed model (via the TF-TRT Python API), then load and serve the model in C++.
+This example shows how you can load a native TensorFlow model (saved as a frozen graph), convert it to a TF-TRT optimized model (via the TF-TRT Python API), then load and serve the model in C++.

 This example is built based upon Google TensorFlow C++ image classificaition example at https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/label_image.